dataviscourse/tutorials/lectures/lecture-d3-layouts.md

     })
 ```

-promise.then() takes two arguments, a callback for a success case, and another for the failure case.
+Note that `promise.then()` takes two arguments, a callback for a success case, and another for the failure case.
 Both are optional, so you can add a callback for the success or failure case only.

 ``` javascript